Guaranteed Job in Oz

 Duration: Up to 1 year

 If you’re looking to work and travel in Australia, but want the security of a guaranteed job before you go, then this unique package is the one for you!
 We’ll set you up with a job before you travel, so you won’t have to spend weeks looking for work when you arrive, as well as everything you need to get payroll ready.
-With jobs in everything from retail and hospitality to agriculture, healthcare and construction, and multiple locations around Australia, you’re sure to find something that suits you.
+With jobs in everything from retail and hospitality to agriculture and construction, and multiple locations around Australia, you’re sure to find something that suits you.
 Kick off with four nights of fun in a hostel in Brisbane, Melbourne, Perth or Sydney.
 Our amazing local team will be by your side the whole way, with job and accommodation support throughout your stay.
 Live in one of Australia’s most iconic cities or head off the beaten track with one of our amazing regional opportunities.
 With up to 12 months work, and some of the highest salaries in the world, it’s a brilliant, budget-friendly way to explore this spectacular country.

 - Experience total peace of mind with a guaranteed job before you travel to Australia